barreto-exe/ucabgo-api/README.md

 ### 3. **Create a MariaDB database**

-Create a MariaDB database that matches the Entity Framework models of the project.
-You can use the Entity Framework Core tools to generate the database schema from the models.
+Create an empty MariaDB database and save the connection string for later in the step 7.

 ### 4. **Update the connection string**